 Valuation of investment properties is inherently subjective due to the unique characteristics of each property, its location, expected yield, rental growth rate and discount rates reflecting increased uncertainty.
-During the year ended 31 December 2020, the Group has recognised an impairment loss, amounting to SR 25.4 million. (see note 16).
+During the year ended 31 December 2021, the Group has recognised a reversal of impairment loss of SR 6 million (2020: impairment loss, amounting to SR 25.5 million) (see note 16).

-Development properties
+• Development properties

 Development properties are stated at the lower of cost or net realisable value ("NRV").
 NRV is assessed with reference to sales prices, estimated costs of completion and advances received, development plans and market conditions existing at the end of the reporting period and recent market transactions, where available.
-The management has considered COVID-19 outbreak indicators to assess the estimated realizable value of its development properties and the Group has recognised provision, amounting to SR 137.6 million, during the year ended 31 December 2020 (see note 19).
+The management has considered COVID-19 outbreak indicators to assess the estimated realizable value of its development properties and the Group has recognised provision, amounting to SR 38.7 million, during the year ended 31 December 2021 (2020: SR 137.6 million) (see note 19).